AdobeDocs/experience-platform.en/help/query-service/ui/query-logs.md

 ![The Queries Log workspace with the search bar and manage column table dropdown highlighted.](../images/ui/query-log/customize-logs.png)

+A [description for each of the log table columns](./overview.md#log) can be found in the Log section of the Query Service overview.

 ## Discover log data

 Each row represents log data for a query run associated with a query template.
 Select any row from the table to populate the right sidebar with query log data for that run.

 ![The Queries Log workspace with a row selected and the query log data in the right sidebar highlighted.](../images/ui/query-log/log-details.png)

-In the Query log panel, you can select a new output dataset and see or copy the complete SQL query that was used in the run.
+In the log details panel, you can select a new output dataset and see or copy the complete SQL query that was used in the run.

 ![The Queries Log workspace with a row selected and the output dataset and SQL query highlighted.](../images/ui/query-log/edit-query.png)

 You can also select a query template name from the [!UICONTROL Name] column to navigate directly to the Query Editor.
-The query is pre-populated in the editor.
+The query is then pre-populated in the editor.

 >[!NOTE]
 >